-Author name in bold denotes the presenting author

 2. Trab T et al. Second primary malignancies in patients with lymphoma in Denmark after high-dose chemotherapy and autologous haematopoietic stem-cell transplantation Lancet Haematol.
 2023

 Disclosures: Trab: Janssen Cilag A/S: Research Funding.
 Ekstroem Smedby: Abbvie: Honoraria; InCyte: Honoraria.
 Jerkeman: Roche: Research Funding; Janssen: Honoraria; Abbvie: Honoraria, Research Funding; AstraZeneca: Honoraria, Research Funding; Kite/Gilead: Honoraria.
 Brown: Roche: Membership on an entity's Board of Directors or advisory committees; Novartis: Membership on an entity's Board of Directors or advisory committees; Gilead: Membership on an entity's Board of Directors or advisory committees; Abbvie: Membership on an entity's Board of Directors or advisory committees; Swedish Orphan: Membership on an entity's Board of Directors or advisory committees.
 Larsen: Genentech: Research Funding; Gilead: Consultancy; Roche: Consultancy.
-Gronbaek: Otsuka Pharma: Membership on an entity's Board of Directors or advisory committees; Janssen: Other: research grant.
+Gronbaek: Otsuka Pharma: Membership on an entity's Board of Directors or advisory committees; Janssen: Research Funding.

 *signifies non-member of ASH